Randomized Sharpness-Aware Training for Boosting Computational Efficiency in Deep Learning

-In the standard SGD training scheme, the parameters $\vtheta$ of DNNs would be updated at each step based on the gradient $\nabla_\vtheta L(\vtheta)$ of a given loss function $L(\cdot)$ on batch samples in the training set $\mathcal{D}$.
+In the vanilla SGD training scheme, the weights $\vtheta$ of DNNs would be updated at each training iteration based on the gradient $\nabla_\vtheta L(\vtheta)$ of a given loss function $L(\cdot)$ on batch samples in the training set $\mathcal{D}$.
 However, merely minimizing the empirical loss would not guarantee that models could converge to minima with satisfactory performance.